HTML Web SQL INSERT

 • Handle both statement-level and transaction-level errors

-• Choose IndexedDB for all new projects
+• Prefer IndexedDB for new projects

 ❌ Don’t